mehulagg/gitlab/doc/user/packages/npm_registry/index.md

 To create a project:

-1. Create an empty direcotry.
+1. Create an empty directory.
 1. Go to the directory and initialize an empty package by running:

    ```shell